 The Northern Trust Company

-Stacy E. Singer is a Senior Vice President, Central Region Advisory Practice Executive and National Director of Estate Settlement Services at The Northern Trust Company, where she works closely with trust professionals on all aspects of the delivery of fiduciary services to clients throughout the Midwest.
+Stacy E. Singer is a Senior Vice President, Central Region Advisory Practice Executive and National Director of Estate Settlement Services at The Northern Trust Company in Chicago, where she works closely with trust professionals on all aspects of the delivery of fiduciary services to clients throughout the Midwest.
 She also oversees the delivery of estate settlement services across all of Northern’s U.S. offices.
 She previously served as a Manager of Estate Settlement Services at Northern.
-Ms. Singer joined Northern Trust in 2003.
+She joined Northern Trust in 2003.

 Stacy was previously a Vice President in the Estate Administration Division at Harris Trust & Savings Bank in Chicago, where she handled the administration of decedent, minors and disabled estates.
 Prior to Harris, she was a member of the estate and succession planning department at Burke, Warren, MacKay & Serritella, P.C., where she specialized in estate and succession planning strategies, estate and trust administration and guardianship for minors and disabled adults.
 She has been appointed as a Guardian ad Litem in both decedent and disabled estates and as a Special Administrator in decedent estates.